ShaneMcC/blog.dataforce.org.uk/content/irc-musings/index.md

 :pratchett.freenode.net 368 DFTest #Channel :End of Channel Ban List
 ```

 There is no easy way to know which were set as mode d, and which were mode b as they come from the same numeric.
 (Of course you could statefully remember which modes you asked for in which order - but on dancer/hyperion using "bdq" not "bqd" returns the exact same - q and b are merged into one, which would still require some hard-coded knowledge.
-There is also still the problem that not all IRCDs use the same numeric for everthing)
+There is also still the problem that not all IRCDs use the same numeric for everything)

-_RPL_ISUPPORT_ allows IRC parser/client developers to dynamically discover what modes are available on the IRCD, yet the raw numerics for each type of list mode _still_ need to be hardcoded.
+`RPL_ISUPPORT` allows IRC parser/client developers to dynamically discover what modes are available on the IRCD, yet the raw numerics for each type of list mode _still_ need to be hardcoded.

 ### My Proposal

-To aid in the design of IRC Parsers, I propose an addition to _RPL_ISUPPORT_ and a new command.
+To aid in the design of IRC Parsers, I propose an addition to `RPL_ISUPPORT` and a new command.

-The addition to _RPL_ISUPPORT_ is a "LISTMODE=997" option.
+The addition to `RPL_ISUPPORT` is a `LISTMODE=997` option.

-This new option would let clients know that there is an easy-to-parse/sensible way to get the current list modes on a channel, the "LISTMODE" command. (ie /LISTMODE #Channel bdq or (/LISTMODE #Channel * for all list modes))
+This new option would let clients know that there is an easy-to-parse/sensible way to get the current list modes on a channel, the `LISTMODE` command. (ie `/LISTMODE #Channel bdq` or (`/LISTMODE #Channel *` for all list modes))

-The LISTMODE commands given above would return the following:
+The `LISTMODE` commands given above would return the following:

 ```
 :pratchett.freenode.net 997 DFTest #Channel b modeb!user@host DFTest!i=shane@dataforce.org.uk 1173715309